||SewerGEMS, SewerCAD, CivilStorm, StormCAD

 *Note: If a catchment is using the EPA SWMM runoff method and not using the default infiltration method specified in the SWMM calculation options then neither hydrology or network will calculate.
 If you are not using the EPA SWMM runoff method, then any combination of other runoff methods can be used.

-Note: Starting with the CONNECT Edition Update 2 release of SewerGEMS and CivilStorm, you now have the option select to use either the Bentley-enhanced version of the SWMM solver or the straight SWMM solver also found in EPA-SWMM.
+Note: Starting with the CONNECT Edition Update 2 release of SewerGEMS and CivilStorm, you now have the option to select and use either the Bentley-enhanced version of the SWMM solver or the straight SWMM solver also found in EPA-SWMM.
 You can select this from the properties of the Calculation Option.

 GVF-Convex (SewerCAD) solver is not intended to handle overflow situations such as a case where you want to analyze a problematic existing system.
 When an overflow condition arises with the GVF Convex solver, the HGL is reset to the rim for an overflow condition.
 However, the dynamic solvers in SewerGEMS (Implicit and Explicit SWMM solvers) do handle overflow, as they are intended for situations like this (problematic existing systems and/or complex situations).
 SewerGEMS Implicit and Explicit solvers automatically calculate the overflow using the weir equation.

 So, SewerGEMS differentiates in the market as being a singular, "top of the line" tool that will carry the engineer though all stages of design and analysis from conventional capacity and constraint based design of pipe networks into complex hydraulics of combined-sewer systems.
 SewerGEMS will handle both storm and sanitary models.
 Importantly, if you have any old StormCAD, SewerCAD or CivilStorm files they can all be loaded into SewerGEMS and brought cleanly ahead.

 Note: Currently the StormCAD numerical solver is included with CivilStorm, so CivilStorm has all of the functionality of StormCAD included, by way of selection of GVF Rational as the active numerical solver.